anuprao/flightplan/readme.md

   - With dependencies

-  - Warn of circular depenencies
+  - Warn of circular dependencies

 - Each task has

   - Optional dependencies

-  - Optional start date, default value is None
+  - Optional start_date, default value is None

-  - Optional end date, default value is None
+  - Optional end_date, default value is None

   - no_of_days, default value is 1